isb-cgc/readthedocs/docs/source/sections/data/REBC_about.rst

 Accessing the TRIO Data in Google BigQuery
 ------------------------------------------------

 ISB-CGC has REBC data, such as clinical and metadata, stored in Google BigQuery tables.
-Information about these tables can be found using the `ISB-CGC BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_ with TRIO selected for filter PROGRAM.
+Information about these tables can be found using the `ISB-CGC BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_ with REBC selected for filter PROGRAM.
 To learn more about this tool, see the `ISB-CGC BigQuery Table Search documentation <../BigQueryTableSearchUI.html>`_.

-The TRIO tables are in project isb-cgc-bq.
+The REBC tables are in project isb-cgc-bq.
 To learn more about how to view and query tables in the Google BigQuery console, see the `ISB-CGC BigQuery Tables documentation <../BigQuery.html>`_.

 - Data set ``isb-cgc-bq.REBC`` contains the latest tables for each data type.
 - Data set ``isb-cgc-bq.REBC_versioned`` contains previously released tables, as well as the most current table.